Lokaltog/vim-powerline/README.rst

     Make sure that vim is compiled with the ``--with-features=big`` flag.

+The fancy symbols look a bit blurry or "off"!
+    Make sure that you have patched all variants of your font (i.e. both the regular and the bold font files).

 I'm unable to patch my font, what should I do?
     Font patching is only known to work on most Linux and OS X machines.
 If you have followed the instructions in the fontpatcher README and still